 In certain cases, the State may seek to charge a juvenile as an adult.
 Generally, this occurs in cases involving defendants who are closer to the age of 18 (they must be over 14), when the nature of the crime is particularly egregious, and/or when the juvenile has been adjudicated delinquent previously and has not responded well to rehabilitative measures.
 This is common in weapons cases when the juvenile is accused of possessing a “community gun.”
 A community gun means a firearm that is transferred among, between or within any association of two or more persons who, while possessing that firearm, engage in criminal activity or use it unlawfully against the person or property of another.
 Community gun charges are often filed against juveniles and young adults who are allegedly involved in gang activities.

 Contact a Paterson NJ Juvenile Weapons Possession Attorney for Answers

-If you or someone you love has been charged with a gun or weapons crime in New Jersey, contact The Law Offices of Alissa Hascup for immediate assistance.
+If you or someone you love has been charged with a gun or weapons crime in New Jersey, contact Alissa Hascup for immediate assistance.
 Alissa regularly appears in courts in Essex, Bergen, Passaic, and Morris counties, defending the rights of juveniles and young adults with so much to lose.
 Contact her offices today at 862-257-1200 today to discuss your legal options.
 Initial consultations are always provided free of charge.